nofusscomputing/centurion_erp/docs/projects/centurion_erp/user/core/tickets.md

     - Project Task

+## Linking items to a ticket

+Nearly all items within Centurion ERP can be linked to a ticket.
+To find out if an item can be linked to a ticket nevigate to its details page and if you see a tickets tab, the model can be linked to a ticket.

+To link an object to a ticket use slash command `/link` with the objects [model tag](./markdown.md#model-reference--model-tag).

 ## Ticket Status'

 Tickets have status' which are a simple way of denoting the stage a ticket is at.
 The common status' available are: